MichaelLeonffu/michaelleonffu/README.md

 ### Developer Philosophy

+- Build software systematically.
+- Build fast with MVPs.
+- Don't hack, instead use maintainable and good patterns.
+- Refactor as needed.

+**Why?**

+It's painful.
+Forgetting scripts and code I used to know.
+Each year I'd set up a raspberry pi headlessly, and each year I'd look up the commands to do it.

+I dislike inefficiency and detest repeating mistakes.

-Build software slowly and systematically.
-I've felt the pain of forgetting old scripts and code I used to know.
-Every year I'd set up a raspberry pi headlessly, and every year I'd need to look up the commands to do it.
-That's when I decided to write scripts to automate the process, and take notes so I don't forget the steps in the future.
+That is when I decided to write scripts to automate the process, and take notes so I don't forget the steps in the future.

-Now I can easily open an old project and implement and new feature to it.
+The dividends paied off quickly.
+Setting up a new headless RPI is done in a matter of minutes!
+I can open an old project, implement a new feature, and deploy immediately.

-My next steps are to build a platform where I can host and interact with scripts and programs I've created and used.
+Now I'm building a platform where I can host and interact with all my scripts and programs I've created.
+I think my journey is beneficial to document.
+For others as well as for myself.

+Keep up with the next exciting thing I'm doing on:
+BLOG PAGE IS TEMPORALITY UNDER MAINTENANCE.

+<!--
 Often times the things I write aren't used frequently enough and become obsolete.
 This is my next goal.

-<!--
 I also use [blog.cookieandrock.dev](blog.cookieandrock.dev) as a platform for writing certain lessons I've learned in software and tools.
 One day I realized that I was relearning old material I had learned before.
 I didn't